qualiaMachine/Intro_GCP_for_ML/episodes/06-Training-models-in-VertexAI.md

 Navigate to `/Intro_GCP_for_ML/notebooks/06-Training-models-in-VertexAI.ipynb` to begin this notebook.

 #### 2. CD to instance home directory
-So we all can reference helper functions consistently, change directory to your Jupyter home directory.
+To ensure we're all in the saming starting spot, change directory to your Jupyter home directory.

 ```python
 %cd /home/jupyter/